bwsoftinc/yet-another-angular-html5-drag-drop/README.md

 | item         | object  | The object model of the item attempting to be dragged  |
 | return       | boolean | Whether dragging should commence for this item         |

-Notes
+Remarks
-* if not defined dragging will be allowed on any `ya-sort` item
+* If not defined dragging will be allowed on any `ya-sort` item.

 ####`candrop(item, sourceArray, targetArray)` triggered ondragover event